A free flight event in North Wales, now running for the second year.

 The weather at our outdoor flying site.

-Afternoon flying outdoors - Bethesda - with FF3 Outdoor Rubber Precision Route to flying site
+Flying outdoors - Bethesda - with FF3 Outdoor Rubber Precision, P30 etc Route to flying site

 Morning outdoor flying if you are keen